Despite our best intentions, the holidays can be demanding . . .

 - Kristin Neff, PhD – Practicing Kindness Toward Oneself: Mindfulness and the Science of Self-Compassion

 Last year, we were gratified to be able to donate $46,000 to the One Acre Fund.
-But we want to beat that with this year’s Holiday Special. (it’s only available for a few days, so be sure to check it out now).
+But we want to beat that with this year’s Holiday Special.

 Your support will help give kids the lifelong tools that can boost their learning, self-regulation, and compassion, and increase their chances of success.